acfirthh/acfirthh.github.io/writeups/ctf/HTB-University-CTF-2024/clouded/index.md

 ![/proc/self/environ](images/aws_keys_in_proc_self_environ.png)

-Unforunately I was unable to make use of the AWS credentials, but this confirmed my assumptions that it was using AWS and that the `local.clouded.htb` subdomain pointed to an S3 bucket storing the uploaded files.
+I didn't go down the route of using the AWS credentials and instead abused a **path traversal** vulnerability, but this confirmed my assumptions that it was using AWS and that the `local.clouded.htb` subdomain pointed to an S3 bucket storing the uploaded files.

 ## First look at local.clouded.htb
 Browsing to `local.clouded.htb` I was met with an error page, even when visiting the `/uploads/` endpoint.